rothgar/netdata-wiki/Installation.md

 ## node.js

-I believe the future of data collectors is node.js
+I believe the future of data collectors is node.js (those of you that may complain, don't think system monitoring.
+Think API or remote service, monitoring).

 So, please install `nodejs` or `node`.

 netdata `node.d.plugin` will search for the node.js executable in the system path, using the following names, in this order: